igemsoftware/Vanderbilt_2014/README.md

 track changes as a genome evolves over time

+### MVP
+1. (user) easy, standardized, useful collaborative tracking of changes
+2. (user) entire history and changelog easily transferable from place to place
+3. (vendor) diffs compressed immensely compared to naive methods
+4. (vendor) security increased through hash-checking and decentralized control
+    * decentralized: if a single server with data is compromised, other mirrors can convene and determine which is truly correct. like bitcoin's model.

 ####current thought process:

 1. stick this onto git somehow. we're not going to reinvent an incredibly well-crafted wheel.